-Value Schools' instructional programs are grounded in the Five Values and focused on student needs.
-Central City Value is not organized around a particular pedagogical style.
-Its program employs a continuous cycle of determining baseline performance in the context of learning standards, selecting appropriate instructional materials and strategies, executing those strategies, and analyzing the results.
+University Prep Value's instructional program is grounded in the five values and focused on student needs.
+It employs a continuous cycle of determining baseline performance in the context of learning standards, selecting appropriate instructional materials and strategies, executing those strategies and analyzing the results.
 This cyclical approach to instruction is supported by the selection of the principal and teachers, assessment and planning, supervision of teachers, professional development, focus on individual students, and research-based instructional materials.